 Cats commonly chew on houseplants and wreck their foliage, use them as litter boxes, or play with them until their leaves fall off.
 This makes it tough to successfully grow houseplants and enjoy your feline friends.
-While most cat owners just give up on growing indoor plants, there is no reason to do so.
-Fortunately, there are ways of safeguarding plants from cats so that you do not have to forgo your greenery, or your cats.
+While many cat owners just give up on growing indoor plants, there’s no reason to do so.
+Fortunately, there are ways of safeguarding plants from cats so that you don’t have to forgo your greenery, or your cats.

 Houseplants Cats Won’t Chew On

 Growing plants indoors that cats dislike is a great way to distract them.
 Cats don’t like some plants because of their strong odor, others because of the way they feel.
 Here are a few indoor plants cats avoid: